 A list of Guiding Committee Members is given below.

 Formerly the GEBCO Sub-Committee on Digital Bathymetry (SCDB).
 A list of the sub-committee members is given below.

-A list of the working group members is given below.
+A list of the sub-committee members is given below.

 This working group is developing a technical reference book on how to create bathymetric grids.
 Find out more about the work of the group and how to access the GEBCO Cook Book.

-A list of the scholars is given below.
+A list of the representatives is given below: